hiyouga/ChatNVL-Towards-Visual-Novel-ChatBot/README.md

 ### 2. Language Model Fine-tuning (Core)

-We are based on the [ChatGLM-6B](https://github.com/THUDM/ChatGLM-6B) model since its remarkable performance in Chinese NLP tasks.
+We are based on the pre-trained large language models that trained on massive Chinese corpus.
 Inspired by ChatGPT, the paradigm of fine-tuning we adopted is supervised fine-tuning (SFT) and reinforcement learning with human feedback (RLHF).
-Our fine-tuning largely depends on the [ChatGLM-Efficient-Tuning](https://github.com/hiyouga/ChatGLM-Efficient-Tuning) framework.
-Please refer to this repo for more details.
+Our fine-tuning largely depends on the [LLaMA-Efficient-Tuning](https://github.com/hiyouga/LLaMA-Efficient-Tuning) and [ChatGLM-Efficient-Tuning](https://github.com/hiyouga/ChatGLM-Efficient-Tuning) framework.
+Please refer to these repos for more details.

 ### 3. Equipping with Multimodal Features